gr0uch/simulacra/README.md

 ## Setup

-Simulacra.js uses plain HTML for templating, and it does not require meta-information in the template at all.
+Simulacra.js uses plain HTML for templating, and it does not require meta-information in the template.
+This makes it straightforward to start with a static HTML page and add interactive parts.
 Here's a sample template:

 ```html
 <template id="product">